rabestro/DatZ1165-EN/C16/TEST_CASE.md

 Enter size of square matrix (0 for exit):
 1
-Enter 1 numbers representing the square matrix:
+Enter 1 number representing the matrix:
 7
 Is the matrix symmetric against ...
      main diagonal: true